 Melton Mowbray

-It is a loan with roll up interest that is paid back by the sale of the home.
+It is a loan with interest that rolls up and is repaid at the home’s sale.

 Hanley Economic Building Society